E6001 Middle Forge Junction 26 September 2009

 73129 ambles along the long straight between Hailes and Winchcombe with the 12:02 Toddington to Winchcombe freight on 24 September 2005, during the Gloucestershire Warwickshire Railway's Autumn Diesel Gala.
 Although principally designed as a third rail electric locomotive with supplementary diesel engine, Class 73s come in to their own on preserved railways, where their 600hp engine and limited top speed are no handicap at all.

-In very faded Network SouthEast livery, 73129 rounds Chicken Curve, near Greet (the chicken farm actually closed several years ago!) on the Gloucestershire Warwickshire Railway with the 09:00 Winchcombe to Toddington empty coaching stock at the start of the line's Autumn Diesel Gala on 4 November 2006.
+In very faded Network SouthEast livery, 73129 rounds Chicken Curve (the chicken farm actually closed several years ago!) on the Gloucestershire Warwickshire Railway with the 09:00 Winchcombe to Toddington empty coaching stock at the start of the line's Autumn Diesel Gala on 4 November 2006.
 Langley Hill forms the backdrop, while Winchcombe's home signal looks as if it is starting to slip down the bank!

 73129 Salter's Hill 4 November 2006